 Ra On’s friends pass their physical exam.
-But she continues to refuse to drop her pants even when ordered by the examiner.
+But she refuses to drop her pants even when ordered by the examiner.
 Just then, another eunuch comes in, announcing that the Queen has fainted.
 As the examiner hastily leaves, he drops the seal, and the seal lands on Ra On’s record.
 The seal lands halfway between “Pass” and “Fail.”
-The eunuch who takes over doesn’t know if Ra On passed or failed, but he finally says, “Hong Ra On, pass!”
+The eunuch who takes over doesn’t know if Ra On passed or failed, but he finally says, “Hong Sam-non, pass!”

 While Yi Yeong and Kim Byung-yeon are drinking, Ra On suddenly appears between them.
 She asks Yi Yeong who he really is — a young master, a warrior, or a eunuch?
 She then asks Byung-yeon if he’s a ghost who lives in that dark, deserted hall, but Byung-yeon simply glares at her.